foxdonut/meiosis/docs/lessons/router-using.md

 - generate URLs without having to mess with string concatenation
 - generate route objects to re-route programmatically via the application state
-- get the current route to render the corresponding page or perform any related tasks, such as loading data for the page
+- get the current route and parameters to render the corresponding page or perform any related tasks, such as loading data for the page
-- get the route parameters, from both path parameters and query parameters

 > In all of the following code, `router` refers to the router that we created with `createRouter` in
 > either Hash Mode or History Mode (see previous sections).